 “As an Amazon Associate I earn from qualifying purchases.”

 10 Ways Of Keeping An Elderly Cat Comfortable, Cosy And Happy

-Different colors signify different potential problems which then need to be investigated by a vet.
-This can give significant peace of mind to cat owners, that we are doing something proactive about our cat’s health.
+Different colors signify different potential problems which then need to then be investigated by a vet.
+This gives significant peace of mind to cat owners.
+Now we can do something proactive to identify an issue, before it becomes a problem.
 All too often cats mask symptoms of illness.
 Read more about PrettyLitter here and how and why it was developed.

 Your cat may have been able to jump onto a kitchen bench or similar for feeding when he was younger but this won’t be an option for your elderly cat.

 You can help with this by placing a halfway station for him to jump onto.
 Your kitty may need a ramp or steps or at last a halfway point to navigate to his favorite places.
-Our kitty had a bespoke ramp so that he could stroll up to the window ledge where he liked to sit and observe the goings on in the front garden.
+There are some practical examples shown in this article which is about the best furniture for senior cats.

 Your cat may have dental issues or have lost teeth.
 This article explains how a cat with bad teeth can still eat well.

 We do sometimes tend to want to shower our kitties with love in the form of little treats specially as they become older, however ultimately we are not doing doing the cat any favours by overfeeding.

 As joints stiffen with older age or if your cat has arthritis it becomes more difficult to step into some of the higher sided litter boxes.
 There is more information here about litter boxes that are suitable for senior cats.

-- Is kitty starting to look a bit ragged around the edges?
+Is kitty starting to look a bit ragged around the edges?
 Give him a brush with a soft brush or invest in a pet grooming glove to give him a brush and take care of shedding hair at the same time.